Ansett New Zealand Flight 703

 Ansett New Zealand Flight 703 was a scheduled flight from Auckland to Palmerston North.
 On 9 June 1995, the de Havilland Canada Dash 8-100 aircraft crashed into the Tararua Range on approach to Palmerston North.
 The flight attendant and three passengers died as a result of the crash; the two pilots and 15 passengers survived.

 While conducting a non-precision instrument approach in inclement weather, the aircraft's right main landing gear failed to extend and the captain decided to continue the approach while the first officer performed the alternate extension procedure.
 Distracted by the first officer's attempt to lower the gear, the captain allowed the aircraft to drift off-profile towards the Tararua Range.
 Due to reasons unknown, the ground proximity warning system sounded with insufficient warning for the pilots to avert the accident.

 Aircraft and crew

-The aircraft involved was De Havilland Dash 8-100, serial number 055, registered as It entered into service in December 1986, and had accumulated 22,154 flight hours and 24,976 flight cycles.
+The aircraft involved was De Havilland Dash 8-100, registered as ZK-NEY.
+It entered into service in December 1986, and had accumulated 22,154 flight hours and 24,976 flight cycles.
 The Dash 8 is a high-wing turboprop aircraft, with the main landing gear located below and retracting into the engine nacelles.
 As a result, the main landing gear is easily visible from the passenger cabin.